 6. Learn survival tricks.
 There is a lot of stuff out there on this.
 Just youtube it, its really fun, but also life saving.
 That Bear Grylls show you just saw might really save your life.

 7. Get good rope.
 Optional for most.
-For solo trekkers, it goes a long way.
-6 months ago
+For solo trekkers, it goes a long way. almost 2 years ago